 Ian’s research has contributed to several topics within the field of organizational behavior, such as the three-component model of organizational commitment (individual components and profiles of components), employee motivation, leadership behaviors, knowledge exchange (e.g., sharing/hiding), and employee withdrawal (attendance and turnover).
 His research examines the interplay between person and situational factors in a variety of different contexts, such as virtual work (e.g., Web 2.0 applications), health-care organizations, nursing profession, non-profit agencies (e.g, employment of persons with disabilities, primary industries (e.g., oil and gas; construction), and ride-sharing (e.g., Uber).
 Ian's published work appears in various outlets, such as Journal of Applied Psychology, Organizational Research Methods, Journal of Organizational Behavior, Journal of Vocational Behavior, Human Performance, and Human Resource Management.

-At this time, Ian serves on the editorial boards of the Journal of Applied Psychology and the Journal of Organizational Behavior, and is an associate editor of the Journal of Personnel Psychology.
+At this time, Ian serves on the editorial boards of the Journal of Applied Psychology, the Journal of Organizational Behavior, and the Journal of Personnel Psychology.
 Ian is also an ad hoc reviewer for many other journals.

 Over the years, financial support for Ian’s research has been provided by the Social Sciences Humanities Research Council of Canada (SSHRC).
 All of Ian’s research complies with the American Psychological Association's ethical principles and code of conduct (APA 2010), and with the University of Alberta's policies concerning research ethics.